Slavfot/gallium-firmware/README.md

 # Gallium Wireless Keyboard Firmware
-Firmware for Nordic MCUs used in the Gallium wireless Keyboard, contains precompiled .hex files, as well as sources buildable with the Nordic SDK
+Firmware for Nordic MCUs used in the Gallium wireless Keyboard, contains precompiled .hex files, as well as sources buildable with the Nordic SDK <br>
 This firmware was derived from [Mattdibis' Redox-w](https://github.com/mattdibi/redox-w-firmware), [Reversebias' Mitosis](https://github.com/reversebias/mitosis) and [Durburz's Interphase](https://github.com/Durburz/interphase-firmware/) firmware.

 ## Gallium's documentation page